 b.
-Objective B2: Continue Home Ownership Rehabilitation Mortgage Loan Program.
+Objective B2: Continue the Home Ownership Mortgage Loan Program.

 This program provides affordable housing to meet the needs of extremely low and low-income households, increase the manufactured home owner base, and revitalize these living spaces.
 Priority is to provide new housing units to meet the needs of these targeted income groups for purchase of affordable housing.